Mandelbrot Sets Generated from the Riemann Zeta Function

 Published: 2013/7/21

-Here you can explore an animated Mandelbrot set generated from the Riemann zeta function.
+This page lets you explore animated Mandelbrot-type sets generated from the Riemann zeta function.

-The classical Mandelbrot set is the collection of complex numbers c for which zn does not diverge to infinity in the recurrence
+The classical Mandelbrot set is the set of complex numbers c for which the sequence zn does not diverge to infinity under the recurrence relation

 z0 = 0